domZippilli/gcs-inventory-loader/README.md

 # gcs-inventory-loader

-Load your GCS bucket inventory into BigQuery fast with this tool.
+Load your GCS bucket inventory into BigQuery (or stdout) fast with this tool.

 ## Introduction